 Dr. Heaven Fan's performances have been described by critics as captivating, charming, and virtuosic.
-She has won competitions in Taiwan and the United States, including the national Anne Adams Competition of the American Harp Society and the Creative Renewal Arts Fellowship Award of the Arts Council of Indianapolis and Lilly Endowment.
-She was invited internationally as a featured soloist in the MasterWorks Festival in Indiana, the Festival of Chinese Performing Arts in Boston, the Fukui Harp Festival in Japan, the Boston Harp Festival, the World Harp Congresses in Czech Republic and Switzerland, the International Harp Festival of Mexico, and with the Qingdao Municipal Opera and Dance Drama Theater Orchestra in China.
-As an orchestra musician, Dr. Fan has frequently performed with the Indianapolis Symphony Orchestra and other regional orchestras throughout Central Indiana.
-In 2016-2017, Dr. Fan performed and taught in China where she also served as Guest Principal Harpist with the Yellow River Symphony Orchestra of China.
+She has won competitions in Taiwan and the United States, including the Travel Grant Competition of Indiana University, the national Anne Adams Competition of the American Harp Society, and the Creative Renewal Arts Fellowship Award of the Arts Council of Indianapolis and Lilly Endowment.
+She was invited internationally as a featured soloist in the MasterWorks Festival in Indiana, the Festival of Chinese Performing Arts in Boston, the Fukui Harp Festival in Japan, the Boston Harp Festival, the World Harp Congresses, the International Harp Festival of Mexico, and the New Year Concerts with the Qingdao Municipal Opera and Dance Drama Theater Orchestra in China.
+As an orchestra musician, Fan has performed with the Indianapolis Symphony Orchestra, Indianapolis Chamber Orchestra, Indianapolis Opera, Indianapolis Symphonic Choir, Lafayette Master Chorale, Ronen Chamber Ensemble of Indianapolis, and other regional orchestras throughout Central Indiana.
+In 2016-2017, Fan performed and taught in China where she also served as Guest Principal Harpist with the Yellow River Symphony Orchestra of China.

-Founder and professor of the Harp Department at Anderson University and Director of the AU Harp Camp, Dr. Fan is also a member of the artist faculty of the MasterWorks Festival.
-Her students have won first prizes in national and international competitions and have held principal orchestra positions.
-In 2017, Dr. Fan served as the advisor for the Central Illinois Roslyn Rensch Chapter's Auditions and Evaluations, a two-part program focusing on the improvement by participating in two events sponsored by the American Harp Society.
-She has also served on the judging panels for the 2007 National Harp Competition in Taiwan, the 2008 and 2012 Young Artist's Harp Competition in Rabun Gap, Georgia, the Individual Artist Program of the Indiana Arts Commission for FY2012, the 2013 Indianapolis Matinee Musicale Collegiate Scholarship Competition, and the Fourth International Harp Competition in Mexico 2016.
-Dr. Fan also serves on the Board of Directors of the prestigious USA International Harp Competition.
+As the Director of the Harp Department at Anderson University, Fan is also a member of the artist faculty of the MasterWorks Festival.
+She has been invited as a guest coach working with young harpists of the Indianapolis Symphony Orchestra's Side-by-Side program and the New World Youth Orchestras of Indianapolis.
+Her students have won first prizes in national and international competitions and have held orchestra positions.
+In 2017, Fan served as the advisor for the Central Illinois Roslyn Rensch Chapter's Auditions and Evaluations, a two-part program focusing on the improvement by participating in two events sponsored by the American Harp Society.
+She has also served as Chair/MC for the panel discussion with jury members at the Fifth International Harp Competition and Festival of Mexico in 2017.
+Fan has served on the judging panels for the 2007 National Harp Competition in Taiwan, the 2008 and 2012 Young Artist's Harp Competition in Rabun Gap, Georgia, the Individual Artist Program of the Indiana Arts Commission for FY2012, the 2013 Indianapolis Matinee Musicale Collegiate Scholarship Competition, and the Fourth International Harp Competition in Mexico.
+Fan also serves on the Board of Directors of the prestigious USA International Harp Competition.